-40. Place the two recognized transmitters in the cupholder. - Insert the vehicle key of the transmitter into the key lock cylinder on the driver door handle and turn the key, counterclockwise, to the unlock position five times within 10 seconds.
+- 1. Place the two recognized transmitters in the cupholder. - Remove the key lock cylinder cap on the driver door handle.
+See Door Locks ⇔ 37.
+Insert the vehicle key of the new transmitter into the key lock cylinder on the driver door handle and turn the key, counterclockwise, to the unlock position five times within 10 seconds.

-The Driver Information Center (DIC) displays READY FOR REMOTE #2, 3, 4, ETC.
+The DIC displays READY FOR REMOTE #2, 3, 4, ETC.

-- 3. Place the new transmitter into the cupholder. - Press ENGINE START/STOP.
-When the transmitter is learned the DIC display will show that it is ready to program the next transmitter. - 5.
-Remove the transmitter from the cupholder and press or on the transmitter.
+- 3. Place the new transmitter into the transmitter pocket.
+The transmitter pocket is inside the center console storage area between the driver and front passenger seats. - 4.
+Press ENGINE START/STOP.
+When the transmitter is learned, the DIC will display that it is ready to program the next transmitter.

+5. Remove the transmitter from the transmitter pocket and press the transmitter a or b button.